karimabuseer/karimabuseer/README.md

 ## Skills
 - **Languages**: Exprience in Ruby, Javascript, HTML, CSS, Python and C.
 - **Problem-solving:** Problem solving comes naturally for me, and I approach most roadblocks in my life in a precise and analytical fashion.
 My undergraduate and postgraduate studies both heavily involved areas of Philosophy where problem solving is incredibly important (Metaphysics, Linguistics etc).
-I delight in abstraction, and in analytic effiency)
+I delight in abstraction, and in analytic effiency.
-- Interpersonal Skills: I've had the privilege of leading volunteering teams for most of my adult life, alongside working as a Sales Representative for a SaaS start-up for over a year, which has left me with an intimate understanding of how to manage multiple stakeholders, and how to communicate with varying personality types
+- **Interpersonal Skills**: I've had the privilege of leading volunteering teams for most of my adult life, alongside working as a Sales Representative for a SaaS start-up for over a year, which has left me with an intimate understanding of how to manage multiple stakeholders, and how to communicate with varying personality types

 ## Projects